kirandapkar/CS663-Digital-Image-Processing/README.md

 "# CS663-Digital-Image-Processing" <br/>
-All Homeworks/Assignments and project is done in the group by:<br/>
+All Homeworks/Assignments and projects were in the group by:<br/>
+Team:<br/>
 Kiran Dapkar 170050020<br/>
 Aakash 180260001<br/>
 Ramakant Pal 180260028<br/>